NushratJabenAurnima/Online_Shopping_System/README.md

 - **Print Receipt**: After completing the purchase, print a transaction receipt for your records.

 ## 🛠 **Installation & Setup**

-Sure!
-Here's the formatted section you can directly copy-paste into your GitHub README file:

-## 🛠 **Installation & Setup**

 1️⃣ **Clone the Repository**